chricken/chfiledb/Readme.md

 ### connect()
 The connect() method creates a connection to the database.
 Actually, it checks, if the database is there and returns an object to interact with the database.
 See below.

+Parameters
-**name**: Defines the name of the database to be connected to.
+- **name**: Defines the name of the database to be connected to.
 This parameter is *required*, so no default provided.

-**autoCreate**: Controls whether the database should be created automatically if it does not exist.
+- **autoCreate**: Controls whether the database should be created automatically if it does not exist.
 Defaults to *true*.

-**debug**: Gives additional outputs in case of an error.
+- **debug**: Gives additional outputs in case of an error.
 Defaults to *false*

 ```
 chFileDB.connect({